NeoBliz1/personal_blog_bootstrapped_by_react/README.md

-# Blog application on the react framework.
+# Blog application based on react.

 This project was bootstrapped with the Codesandbox.io online - IDE.